rohanavhad/rohanavhad/README.md

 # Hi there 👋, I'm Rohan Avhad
-### 🌟 Machine Learning Enthusiast |Aspiring  Developer | Fresher
+### 🌟 Machine Learning Enthusiast | Aspiring Developer | Fresher

 ---

 ## 🚀 About Me

 - 🎓 Currently pursuing my education, with a strong interest in **Machine Learning** and **Software Development**.
-- 🌱 Continuously learning and enhancing my skills in **Machine Learning,Deep Learning, NLP, and  Development**.
+- 🌱 Continuously learning and enhancing my skills in **Machine Learning, Deep Learning, NLP, and Development**.
 - 🧑‍💻 Skilled in **Java**, **Python**, **JavaScript**, **HTML**, and **CSS**.
 - 🌍 Open to opportunities in **AI, Machine Learning, and Software Development**.